Health and Safety Investigations

 Our insured, who worked in the IT industry, had support from an external HR consultant who advised on the dismissal of an employee for gross misconduct for alleged aggressive behaviour.

 There were a number of procedural failings in the dismissal process which was compounded by the fact that the HR consultant had sent very damaging emails.
-The emails were discloseable as part of the tribunal process which meant that settlement was a priority before disclosure.
+The emails were disclosable as part of the tribunal process which meant that settlement was a priority before disclosure.

 The insured, who supplied and fitted electrical equipment, dismissed a sales manager by reason of redundancy but did not follow a fair procedure.
 The dismissed employee brought a claim for unfair dismissal and age discrimination.